BlueBrain/HighFive/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 Please give a clear and concise description of the bug.
 For us to be able to fix the bug we need to be able to reproduce it.
-As a result, if you provide a reproducer, i.e. code exhibits the bug (incl. build instructions) but is stripped of all unessential complexity, the chance of getting the issue fixed is much higher.
+As a result, if you provide a reproducer, i.e. code that exhibits the bug (incl. build instructions) but is stripped of all unessential complexity, the chance of getting the issue fixed is much higher.